 Each scholar is assigned a faculty mentor, upper-class PIPS Scholar mentor, and PIPS alumni mentor to assist them in the transition to law school and throughout their academic career.

-Each scholar commits to giving back to the AUWCL community, organizing programs and public service events that help inspire their law student colleagues to participate in pro bono activities.
+Each scholar commits to giving back to the AUWCL community, organizing programs and public service events that help inspire their law student colleagues to participate in pro bono activities and public interest advocacy.

 - In My Back Yard (IMBY) Public Service Day

 In order to enhance the awareness and interest of the entire AUWCL community towards public service, during the spring semester and through the summer following the first year, PIPS Scholars plan and organize a public service day (IMBY) for the next incoming first-year class, to precede AUWCL's formal orientation program.